 - A separate communal shower and toilet building for added comfort

-There is intentionally no electricity and minimal mobile reception, as an important part of the experience is a complete disconnect from the digital and electronic world.
+There’s intentionally no electricity and minimal mobile reception – a complete disconnect is part of the experience.
 Evenings revolve around the fire, shared meals and stargazing beneath unpolluted African skies.
-This is still a wilderness experience… just with a touch more comfort.

 All-Inclusive Experiences